Course Catalog

 5 units

 A survey of the important historical events, social changes, and artistic movements contributing to the development of French culture during the 20th century.
-Prerequisite(s): course 6.
+Prerequisite(s): FREN 6 or placement by assessment.

 FREN 136